ZAF07/showwcase-backend-assignment/README.md

 ### JWT Expire

-The current setting is that the JWT setting expires in 20 seconds
+The current setting is that the JWT setting expires in 20 seconds.

+You can change this if you like simply by configuring the value in the specific env configuration file.

+For local application start-up, `local-local.yml` is used.
+For running in Docker, `stage-default.yml` is used.

 ### Configs